-Gil's devotion has a pretty dark edge.
-Hinted early in; outright shown in chapter 33, where Vincent goads him into saying/resolving to kill anyone who hurts or snatches his master away from him - no matter who it is.
+Gil's devotion to Oz has a pretty dark edge.
+It's hinted at early on and outright shown in Retrace XXXIII, where Vincent goads him into resolving to kill anyone who hurts or snatches his master away from him - no matter who it is.

-"Alice, don't cry.
+Oz: "Alice, don't cry.
 Whoever makes you sad, whoever hurts you, I will destroy them.
 All of them...With my own hands!"
-Said with an unsettling smile meant to reassure little Alice.

-Jack to Lacie: "Lacie, whoever you are, I don't care...
-Because your presence here right now... is the only thing that ties me, Jack Vessalius, to the world."
-As of Retrace LXXII, he plans to bring the world to Lacie because she loves the world so much.
+Jack: "Lacie, whoever you are, I don't care...
+Because your presence here right now is the only thing that ties me, Jack Vessalius, to the world."

 You Have 48 Hours: After escaping from Pandora, Oz is given until the sunrise of the next morning to turn himself in or else Glen is going to start killing Break, Sharon, and Duchess Rainsworth one by one.